welllima88/sharkPy/README.md

 Current version: beta 0.1

 A python module to dissect, analyze, and interact with network packet data as native Python objects using Wireshark and libpcap capabilities. sharkPy dissect modules extend and otherwise modify Wireshark's tshark.
-SharkPy packet injection module wraps useful libpcap functionality.<br/>
+SharkPy packet injection and pcap file writing modules wrap useful libpcap functionality.<br/>

-SharkPy comes with three modules that allows one to explore, create, and/or modify packet data and (re)send data over network.
+SharkPy comes with five modules that allows one to explore, create, and/or modify packet data and (re)send data over network, and write (possibly modified) packets to a new pcap output file.
 This is all done within python program or interactive python session.<br/>

 1. sharkPy.file_dissector -- dissect capture file packets using Wireshark's dissection libraries and present detailed packet dissections to caller as native Python objects.<br/>

 2. sharkPy.wire_dissector -- capture packets from interface and dissect captured packets using Wireshark's dissection libraries.
 Presents packets to callers as native Python objects.<br/>

+3. sharkPy.file_writer -- write (possibly modified) packets to a new output pcap file.
+For example, one can dissect packet capture file using sharkPy.file_dissector, create new packets based on the packets in the dissected file, and then write new/modified packets to an output pcap file.

-3. sharkPy.wire_writer -- write arbitrary data to specified network interface using libpcap functionality.
+4. sharkPy.wire_writer -- write arbitrary data (e.g. modified packets) to specified network interface using libpcap functionality.
 Currently, sharkPy users are responsible for correctly building packets that are transmitted using this module's functionality. <br/>

+5. sharkPy.utils -- a set of utility functions

 Modules are written such that sharkPy commands are non-blocking.
 Command results are provided to caller on-demand.